-Schools are required to publish details of how they spend this funding as well as on the impact it has on pupils' PE and sport participation and attainment by the end of the summer term or by 31 July 2019 at the latest.
+Schools are required to publish details of how they spend this funding as well as on the impact it has on pupils' PE and sport participation and attainment by the end of the summer term or by 31st July 2020 at the latest.

 We recommend regularly updating the table and publishing it on your website throughout the year, as evidence of your ongoing review into how you are using the money to secure maximum, sustainable impact.
 To see an example of how to complete the table please click HERE.

 Support for review and reflection - considering the 5 key indicators from DfE, what development needs are a priority for your setting and your students now and why?
 Use the space below to reflect on previous spend, identify current need and priorities for the future.

-y achievements to date: Areas for further improvement and baseline evidence of need: KI 1.
-Silver Award for School Games Mark 2018/19.
-KI 2.
+Key achievements to date:

+- KI 1.
+Silver Award for School Games Mark 2018/19. - KI 2.
 All children in school do at least 30 minutes of physical activity each day in school through 'Go Noodle' 'wake and shake', physical activity in lessons, the daily mile and lunchtime and playtime activities such as skipping.
-Outdoor education is important to us and is planned for each week through Forest School/ outdoor learning sessions.
-KI 3.
+Outdoor education is important to us and is planned for each week through Forest School/ outdoor learning sessions. - KI 3.
 Health and wellbeing is recognised as one of the main barriers to learning facing our children and their families.
 All staff recognise that improving health and wellbeing through physical activity will be key to improving life chances for our children.
-A weekly Yoga session has been introduced for all children.
-KI 4.
+A weekly Yoga session has been introduced for all children. - KI 4.
 Attendance at the PE conference, new initiatives and quality CPD that brings physical activity into other areas of the curriculum remain a priority for our school.
 Our P.E.
-Champion shares and disseminates information and learning regularly at staff meetings.
-KI 5.
+Champion shares and disseminates information and learning regularly at staff meetings. - KI 5.
 We constantly strive to include a broad range of activity and experiences for our children in order to expose them to opportunities to enable them to be both mentally and physically healthy.
 We are part of the local sports partnership which supports us in providing quality provision.
-We actively plan opportunities to learn about healthy living including food and nutrition, the importance of getting enough and quality sleep and trying new activities through clubs.
-KI 6.
-Actively seeking opportunities for our children to participate in competitive sport both within and beyond our setting.
-Continue to explore further opportunities to enable physical activity to become an integral part of every lesson in school which will support th learning of our children.
-Aim to improve children's physical and emotional resilience through further developing opportunities to bring learning opportunities to families.
-Plan activities that both children and their families can take part in together.
-Provide high quality CPD for staff to up-skill them in delivering other curriculum areas through physical activity.
-Train another member of staff in Forest School session delivery.
-(Booked for Autumn Term 2019.)
-Introduce new sports and activities through extra-curricular experience and clubs.
-Continue to be part of the local sports partnership.
-Continue to support both mental and physical health and wellbeing through SMSC within the whole school curriculum.
-Actively plan for and timetable opportunities for participation in competition throughout the school year.
+We actively plan opportunities to learn about healthy living including food and nutrition, the importance of getting enough and quality sleep and how physical activity can contribute to our mental health and wellbeing. - KI 6.
+Participation in competitive sport both within and beyond our setting as part of the 'Sports Partnership'.